alignoth/alignoth/README.md

 | read-data-output |       | If present read data will be written to the given file path                                                 |        |
 | ref-data-output  |       | If present reference data will be written to the given file path                                            |        |

+## Installation

+There a multiple ways to install alignoth:

+#### Bioconda

+Rust-Bio-Tools is available via [Bioconda](https://bioconda.github.io).
+With Bioconda set up, installation is as easy as

+    conda install alignoth

+#### Cargo

+If the [Rust](https://www.rust-lang.org/tools/install) compiler and associated [Cargo](https://github.com/rust-lang/cargo/) are installed, alignoth may be installed via

+    cargo install alignoth

+#### Source

+Download the source code and within the root directory of source run

+    cargo install

 ## Authors